eduNEXT/tvm/.github/pull_request_template.md

 Use this template as a guide.
 Omit sections that don't apply.

-🙈 Don't be lazy, try to fill out the template well.
+🙈 Don't be lazy; try to fill out the template well.
 -->

 ## Description